flairNLP/flair/resources/docs/TUTORIAL_BASICS.md

-# NLP base types - Tutorial
+# Tutorial 1: NLP Base Types

 This is part 1 of the tutorial, in which we look into some of the base types used in this library.